Contact your company’s bank and ask them to enable a standard feed for your credit card transactions. They’ll ask you to provide some details:

 If the file is going to be hosted on Coupa’s SFTP site at sftp-site.coupahost.com, following folders will be created

 Sign in to the site at email@example.com.
+Create different accounts for test and production and ensure they have different credentials.
 If you don’t have credentials to sign in, contact Coupa support to get some.

 When working with a bank or corporate card file provider, all account numbers must be masked in the file.